dpawlows/Foundations-of-Scientific-Computing/_build/html/_sources/lessons/L1/anaconda-intro.rst.txt

 A basic text editor for creating and editing python code.

+Help
+^^^^^^^^^^^
+Panel that helps to understand what your program is doing, including things like showing you which variables have been defined and what they are defined as, displaying plots, and files in your current working directory

 Console
-^^^^^^^^^^^
-Subwindow that helps to understand what your program is doing, including things like showing you which variables have been defined and what they are defined as, displaying plots, and files in your current working directory

-Command line
 ^^^^^^^^^^^^
+Sometimes referred to as the spyder command line.
 Area for entering commands, seeing program output, and interacting with your code.
-It is also possible to run your code from the command line.
-The spyder command line interprets python code, which means that, generally, anything that you could enter into a file as part of a larger program can also be entered in the command line.
+It is also possible to run your code from the console.
+The console interprets python code, which means that, generally, anything that you could enter into a file as part of a larger program can also be entered in the console.
 This is great for testing code that you want to include in a main program.

-.. note ::  I'm being a bit pedantic here and deliberately saying
-            "spyder" when referring to the
-            "spyder" command line.
-This is to make it very clear that this is a python tool and the commands that can be used must be proper python as opposed to other kinds of commands (e.g. Linux, DOS).

-A side effect of all this is you can use the spyder command line as a calculator to do some quick calculations.
+A side effect of all this is you can use the console as a calculator to do some quick calculations.
 For example, type

 ``print(24*60*60)``

-and in the command line and press enter to remind yourself about the number of seconds in day.
+in the console and press enter to remind yourself about the number of seconds in day.

 .. note:: The Spyder IDE isn't the only Python
           IDE available.
 However, most IDEs have a